colinpannikkat/colinpannikkat/README.md

 Currently doing mechanistic process-based modeling research in Oregon State University's **Forest Ecophysiology Lab**.

 ### Current Projects
-* Autodiff: An reverse-mode automatic differentiation framework for backpropagation, from scratch
+* Autodiff: A reverse-mode automatic differentiation framework for backpropagation, from scratch
 * Lox: Reading 'Crafting Interpreters' and implementing the Lox language and its corresponding compilers

 ### Previous Projects